Frequently Asked Questions

-SEND North felt that a remote employee needed to be on part time status.
+SEND North felt that an off-field, self-supported missionary needed to be work on a part time basis.

 Q.Why are you paid through a project account as a contract worker?

-A.Life has limited our service to be part time from Illinois.
-Therefore doing so as an independent contractor paid through a project account is the most financially responsible method available to us.
-God clearly led us to this arrangement.
-We are doing precisely the same work as when we were full time members of SEND International.
-SEND International still receipts the tax deductible donations and we are still responsible to fund this project account.
+A.Since life has limited our service to be part time from Illinois, working as an independent contractor paid through a project account is the most financially responsible method available to us.
+God clearly led us to this arrangement to leave our self supported missionary status.
+We are doing precisely the same work as when we were missionaries.
+SEND International still receipts the tax deductible donations since it is for their project.
+We are still responsible to fund this project account.
 The only change is the internal logistics of the gift receipting process and a serious reduction in administrative costs.
-To read the full story of how God led us here and what may be our next step in ministry, please read this article on our blog (Standing in the Gap).

 Q.Why does Alaska need missionaries?